You might be eligible for a temporary accommodation allowance if you meet the following conditions:

 To submit your statement of expenses, use the appropriate web application.
-You will find this web application under My UT Applications.
+You will find this web application under My Apps on the employee portal.
 Make sure to include proof of the costs incurred.
 Please note that the statements of expenses must be submitted within six months.
 If you do not submit your statements of expenses within this period, you will not receive an allowance for those expenses.

 The allowance is paid by payroll administration.
 After two years, the allowance will be paid gross.
 This has to do with the fact that the allowance is subject to wage levy after two years.